rupinder-developer/Tinge-Framework/README.md

 3. If you intend to use a database, open the app/core/config.php file with a text editor and set your database settings.

 ## Folder Structure
-For building RESTFul APIs we have to only deal with helpers, models, routes. *Please to not mess up with **core directory** as it contains the core functionality of the framework.*
+For building RESTful APIs we have to only deal with helpers, models, routes. *Please do not mess up with **core directory** as core functionality of the framework depends on it.*

     .
     ├── app